1Which of the following best describes a 'bit-stream' image in digital forensics?

 38In the context of browser forensics, what is 'Form Data'?

-A.The structure of the HTML page
+A.The digital signature of the browser

-B.The encryption key for SSL
+C.The encryption key for SSL

 Correct Answer: Information entered by the user into web fields (names, addresses, search terms)